teimilola/teimilola.github.io/_posts/2020-01-01-organization-toolkit.md

 For example, I maintain a [Women in Tech](https://www.are.na/maria-antoniak/women-in-tech-7xspfg15cag) channel with articles and information about sexism in the tech industry.
 It's a quick and easy way to visually gather and share information.

+### Pros
-**Pros:** Ethical mission.
+Ethical mission.
 Very pretty.
 Lots of inspiration.

+### Cons
-**Cons:** The Chrome extension and mobile app aren't as polished and useful as the ones made by Pinterest.
+The Chrome extension and mobile app aren't as polished and useful as the ones made by Pinterest.

 <br>